 You need to stop flashing your cash on the old-school marketing.
 Study the barebones of buyer psychology and become an ‘omni-channel’ hero instead.

 But how??
 The next chapter is about it.

 1. Dig deep to discover more info about your customers’ life

-To provide your customer with a five-star omni-channel experience, you have to discover what’s going on behind the scenes.
+To provide your customers with a five-star omni-channel experience, you have to discover what’s going on behind the scenes.

-How many skeletons are there in his cupboard?
+How many skeletons are there in their cupboard?
 One?
 Or none?
-How much dust has he swept under the carpet?
+How much dust have they swept under the carpet?

-2. Hire ‘Jacks-of-all-trades’, or turn your teammates into champions fit for all roles.
-Not masters of one or none.
+2. Hire ‘Jacks-of-all-trades’, or turn your teammates into champions fit for all roles

 Sales guys, marketing team, PR managers, customer care ninjas, and devs still operate somewhat independently of each other in many companies.

 They did it back in 1998.
 And they keep doing it today, paying no attention to the evolution of marketing.
 It changed virtually everything about the way your team should interact.